3b1b/manim/docs/source/coordinate.rst

 Using Coordinates
 -----------------

-Coordinates are used for creating Geometries and animations.
+Coordinates are used for creating geometries (`VMobject` in manim) and animations.

 Here coordinates are used to create this Polygon